cebamps/advent-of-code-2022/notes.md

 eval old (EPlus x y) = eval old x + eval old y eval old (ETimes x y) = eval old x * eval old y
 ```

+# Day 12: Hill Climbing Algorithm

+I did not bother reimplementing Dijkstra, since I already did that last year.

+I may have enjoyed implementing a monadic version to support hooking into the
+search, if the problem had required that, but that was not the case here.